Computing

 Create and debug a simple program. |

-(See ‘Using Applications’) Group data under headings on a prepared spreadsheet. |
+(See ‘Using Applications’) Group data using a pictogram. |

 Explain how to use technology safely and respectfully. |